How we are helping

 - Australia’s new focus on enhanced engagement has resulted in technical exchanges between Australian and Fijian Government officials.

-- Australian supported elections preparations in Fiji by providing six Australian experts to fill positions in the Fijian Elections Office, including the Deputy Supervisor of Elections.
+- Australia supported elections preparations in Fiji by providing six Australian experts to fill positions in the Fijian Elections Office, including the Deputy Supervisor of Elections.
 We also co-led a Multinational Observation Group to observe the Fiji elections in September 2014.

 - 127 volunteers were funded by the aid program, including 28 in Fiji government agencies.
 Australia also provided 80 Australia Awards Scholarships for Fijians to study in the Pacific and Australia.